ericdequ/GovCon/data/blog/Projects/prismpan.md

 ---

-Conventional solar panels treat the sun’s white light as one uniform input, but the solar spectrum spans from ultraviolet through infrared—each band demanding different semiconductor materials for optimal conversion. **PrismPanel** employs microscopic optical prisms and dichroic coatings to **tease apart the rainbow**, routing violet, blue, green, red, and near‑IR light to **dedicated PV cells** tuned for that wavelength.
+Conventional solar panels treat the suns white light as one uniform input, but the solar spectrum spans from ultraviolet through infrared—each band demanding different semiconductor materials for optimal conversion. **PrismPanel** employs microscopic optical prisms and dichroic coatings to **tease apart the rainbow**, routing violet, blue, green, red, and near‑IR light to **dedicated PV cells** tuned for that wavelength.
 The result?
 A dramatic boost in overall efficiency, harvesting more energy from every sunbeam.

----

 ## 🔍 How It Works